Proximity Alert Systems: Proximity Warning Systems for Worksite Safety

 Benefits of Proximity Alert Systems

 By no means are the following benefits meant to be an exhaustive list.
-Extra advantages depend on the workplace and how the systems are utilized.
+Extra advantages depend on the workplace and how the alerts are utilized.

 1. Enhanced safety: Systems present real-time accident prevention and hazard mitigation.